 By Russell A. Augustin, AU Capital Management, LLC ……

-The Colosseo Collection ……
+The Colosseo Collection of Ancient Coins ……

 Thanks to intelligent political leadership and forward-thinking approaches to governing, the Persian Empire quickly became a substantial power of the ancient world.
-By not interfering with local customs or religions and granting equal rights for all citizens as long as taxes were paid, the Persian Empire merged diverse lands and people and set the stage with concepts that would eventually represent some of the underpinnings of the Hellenistic and Roman Empires.
+By not interfering with local customs or religions and granting equal rights for all citizens as long as taxes were paid, the Persian Empire merged diverse lands and people and set the stage with concepts that would eventually represent some of the underpinnings of the Hellenistic and Roman empires.

 The daric became the first ancient gold coin to enter into widespread, international use and was one of the most recognizable coins of the ancient world, including being the earliest coin mentioned in the Old Testament.

-The Persian King is depicted in a “running kneeling” position which represented an early approach for portraying motion on coinage.
+The Persian king is depicted in a “running kneeling” position which represented an early approach for portraying motion on coinage.
 The core design remained largely unchanged for the 185 years during which darics were minted, emphasizing the conservative nature of the type.

 The Persians put a focus on the purity of the metal – between 98-99% gold – rather than the artistry of the coin.
 This resulted in the vast majority of darics being of a very crude style.
 However, some rare examples like this one are elegantly engraved in a fine, naturalistic style, showing a significant improvement in the depiction of the king thanks to a brief artistic recovery.

 Achaemenid Empire, Time of Xerxes II to Artaxerxes II, c.
-420-375 BC.
+420-375 BCE.
 Daric (Gold, 16x14mm, 8.37 g), Sardes.
 Persian king moving to right, crowned, wearing robes and in the running-kneeling position, with quiver over his shoulder, holding transverse spear ending in a ball in his right hand and bow in his left.
 Rev. Oblong irregular incuse.
 BMC 84.
 Carradice Type IIIb, pl.
 XV, 50-51.
 Jenkins 34.
 A superb example, beautifully struck in high relief and unusually nice.
 Good extremely fine.
 From the Robinow collection, Morton & Eden 24 October 2011, 154, acquired from D. Gorny in Munich, 3 April 1989.